 Thanks to Sven, I was being prepared to understand a congregation as a gathering of people that requires a context as large as the Bible itself if we are to deal with the ambiguities of life in the actual circumstances in which people live them.
 If the life of David that comprised prayer and adultery and murder could be written and told as a gospel story, no one in my congregation would be written off.
 For me, my congregation would become a work-in-progress — a novel in which everyone and everything is connected in a salvation story in which Jesus has the last word.
 No reductions to stereotype: not my grandmother’s desperate reduction of her son to a death-bed repentance, not my mother’s affectionate reduction of her brother to a fun-loving, devil-may-care naif, not the jury’s legal reduction of Sven to a drunken wife abuser, not the detached reduction by a psychiatrist of Sven to a narcissistic sociopath.

 I’m proud to be related to Eugene Hoiland Peterson.
 I’m not proud to be related to Sven.
 But like it or not, I’m related to both.
-All of us are, one way or another.
+One way or another, so are you.